What Does a Timber or Wood Retaining Wall Cost?

 Some building departments require a permit for any retaining wall while others only require one for a wall 4’ high and above.
 A quick call will let you know if you need one to comply with your local building codes.

-Note on HOAs: If you are part of a homeowner’s association, make sure your fence complies with the HOA bylaws or risk having to modify or remove it.
+Note on HOAs: If you are part of a homeowner’s association, make sure your wall complies with the HOA bylaws or risk having to modify or remove it.

 - $0-$75 | Underground utility lines must be located and marked to prevent hitting them during digging.
 Call 811 to have this done.
 In most areas this is a free service provided by the utility companies.
 They don’t want the cost or liability of having to repair damaged lines.